UMD-CS-STICs/389Kspring17/projects/p4-pokemon-api/README.md

   You can assume we will provide the correct capitalization of the Pokemon.
 (Ex: We will request `/evochain/Pikachu`, not `/evochain/pikachu`)

-  For those not familiar with Pokemon, Pokemon evolve into other Pokemon in it's evochain.
+  For those not familiar with Pokemon, Pokemon evolve into other Pokemon in its evochain.
 Think of it as a singly-linked linked list.
-It is tored in the JSON under `prev_evolution` and `next_evolution`.
+It is stored in the JSON under `prev_evolution` and `next_evolution`.

   ----